tdwg/ac/doc/structure.md

 documents are approved.

-Where such structure is impossible or undesirable, an alternative solution is to to permit only one access point per MEDIA\_METADATA\_CONTAINER, but to repeat the main MEDIA\_METADATA\_CONTAINER for a single media resource.
+Where such structure is impossible or undesirable, an alternative solution is to permit only one access point per MEDIA\_METADATA\_CONTAINER, but to repeat the main MEDIA\_METADATA\_CONTAINER for a single media resource.
 This is similar to one of the options discussed for multilingual metadata (see [Metadata Language](termlist.md#ac_metadataLanguage)).